-Introducing higher math topics, such as Graph Theory, Fractals, or Binary numbers makes our lessons exciting and fun.
+Introducing higher math topics, such as Graph Theory, Fractals, or Binary Numbers makes our lessons exciting and fun.
 We teach these topics in an engaging way tailored to younger children.
-Proud of this new knowledge, kids are ready to share it with their parents, siblings and friend of all ages.
+Proud of this new knowledge, kids are ready to share it with their parents, siblings and friends of all ages.

 Your student can join our classes at any time.
 Many students start in the 2nd or 3rd grade, and continue through our class sequence, with each level building on the skills learned in the previous ones.

-Our programming sequence starts with the 5-6 grade class.
+Our programming sequence starts with the 4-6 grade Scratch class.

 Most classes combine students in two grades.
 Our free placement test helps us find the circle that will best fit your child.

 Computer ScienceComputing has deep links with mathematics and science.
 In fact, very similar mindset and a set of skills are needed for a mathematician, a scientist, and a programmer.
 In the core of this mindset is computational thinking, which is an ability to tackle problems, to break them down into solvable chunks and to devise algorithms to solve them.
 At Prime Factor, computational thinking comes first: at all our classes, we emphasize algorithmic approach and techniques and methods for solving problems.
-The first coding class that we offer to our students is “Games and Algorithms with Scratch” for grades 5-6.”
-The year-long class teaches children how to code and how to create their own programs.
+The first coding class that we offer to our students is “Algorithmic Programming with Scratch Levels 1,2, 3” for grades 4-6, designed for high-performing students.
+These three 10-week courses teach children how to code and how to create their own programs.
 We teach through fun and educational projects that use graphics, audio, and game design.